-Riley’s Stone Soup Farm & Heritage Orchard is hosting a Homeschool Day on September 20 where visitors will discover what life was really like by working and living on a late 19th century farm.
+Riley’s Stone Soup Farm & Heritage Orchard hosts a Homeschool Day in the fall where visitors discover what life was really like by working and living on a late 19th century farm.
 Enjoy the daily adventures of a homesteading family, learning from their skills and crafts in this interactive tour.

 The Homeschool Program includes pioneer cooking, apple tasting, candle dipping, wool carding & farm chores, cider pressing, historical toy making & games and a visit to the corn & pumpkin patch.
-The cost is $16.00 per person and reservations are accepted online.
+The cost is $16.00 per person for ages 4+ and reservations are accepted online.

 More Apple Farms in Oak Glen

 In addition to the Riley family chain of farms, there are several other smaller farms in Oak Glen that are open for apple picking including: